somalimbek/dadjokes/README.md

 # Dad Jokes

-This is a project I started to exercise iOS development and to try technologies I haven't used yet.
+This is a project I started to exercise iOS development and to try new technologies I haven't used yet.

 ## Features
 - Random joke